BugShot Guyana

 Getting There

-July 18th, 2026 you will fly into Gerogtown (GEO) airport and transfer to to Herdmanstan Lodge.
-Then on the 19th we will transfer to a different airport with a private TGA flight (OGL) to the Karanambu Lodge (flight included in registration).
-There will be a short transfer from the airport to Karanambu .
+July 18th, 2026 after noon (12 pm, time updated when flights are confirmed), we will fly from Gerogtown’s OGL airport with a private TGA flight (OGL) to the Karanambu Lodge (flight included in registration).
+There will be a short transfer from the airport to Karanambu.
 We will fly back to Georgetown on the 26th of July, 2026 in the morning and you can get flights home after 1 pm on the on 26th July, 2026.

 Above photo by Karanambu Lodge